HristoKolev/jsdate-workshop/README.md

 // We get a date from the server. const someDateFromServer = new Date('2023-01-31T05:00:00');
 // We find out from some BA that this is actually Berlin time.
-// We convert it to UTC with a given timezone. const result = zonedTimeToUtc(someDateFromServer, 'Europe/Berlin');
+// We reinterpret it to UTC with a given timezone. const result = zonedTimeToUtc(someDateFromServer, 'Europe/Berlin');
 // Now you can format `result` and it will show it in the browser's timezone. format(result, 'dd MMM yyyy HH:mm:ss')